draeger-lab/refinegems/docs/source/usage.rst

 .. code-block:: python

-  from refinegems.classes import Medium
+  from refinegems.classes.medium import load_medium_from_db

-  lb = medium.load_medium_from_db('LB')
+  lb = load_medium_from_db('LB')

 Access the database via a config.yaml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the idea is to load a list of media - from the database or externel, with or without modifications - it might be useful to use the media configuration file.
-There, different media names with options for modifications can be listed and subsequently loaded using :py:class:`~refinegems.classes.medium` or used as input for other entry points that requires a list of media or the config itself.
+If the idea is to load a list of media - from the database or external, with or without modifications - it might be useful to use the media configuration file.
+There, different media names with options for modifications can be listed and subsequently loaded using :py:func:`~refinegems.classes.medium.load_media` or used as input for other entry points that requires a list of media or the config itself.

 .. toctree::

   The configuration file <config-desc/media-yaml>
   How to adjust the config <config-desc/media-yaml-howto>